erigontech/mdbx-go/libmdbx/README.md

 For more information please refer to [reproducible-builds.org](https://reproducible-builds.org/).

 #### Containers
-There are no special traits nor quirks if you use _libmdbx_ ONLY inside the single container.
-But in a cross-container(s) or with a host-container(s) interoperability cases the three major things MUST be guaranteed:
+There are no special traits nor quirks if you use libmdbx ONLY inside the single container.
+But in a cross-container cases or with a host-container(s) mix the two major things MUST be
+guaranteed:

 1. Coherence of memory mapping content and unified page cache inside OS kernel for host and all container(s) operated with a DB.
 Basically this